30 Years of Community Visitors Scheme

 “We’ve got feedback that the clients look forward to the community visitor to have cuppa with them, to be able to speak their common language, to be able to reminisce, talk about their culture and their tradition,” Ms McGregor said.

-However, along with the expansion, the organisation needs an increase in volunteers to keep up with the work.
+However, along with the expansion, the organisations like SMRC need an increase in volunteers to keep up with the work.

 Compelling research shows a drastic decrease in number of volunteers due to Covid19 according to Volunteering Australia and ANU Centre for Social Research and Methods.